With ArcGIS Utility Network and ArcGIS Collector, AltaGas Utilities Reduces Inspection Times by 50 Percent

 “ASTM F2897 is the standard that the gas utility industry is rallying around to address the requirements of tracking and traceability,” said Tom Coolidge, Esri director of gas utility and pipeline industry solutions, referring to the need to find where assets were installed (tracking) and locate them based on attributes (traceability).

 Being in compliance with ASTM F2897 requires that utilities have a bar code-based method to collect and store this data.

-AltaGas Utilities, a regulated Canadian natural gas distribution utility with more than 13,000 miles (21,000 kilometers) of pipeline, has spent the last several years putting plans in place to comply with this standard proactively.
+AltaGas Utilities (recently renamed Apex Utilities), a regulated Canadian natural gas distribution utility with more than 13,000 miles (21,000 kilometers) of pipeline, has spent the last several years putting plans in place to comply with this standard proactively.
 Its GIS team has spent three years updating the utility’s digital as-builting process (which involves collecting location and other information about newly installed assets before they are backfilled underground) so it works with bar code scanning.

 “Our intention is for a bar code to be scanned on all polyethylene [PE] assets during installation,” explained AltaGas Utilities GIS manager Mathew Desbiens.
 “Then we can go back and trace exactly where those underground assets are by using our GIS.”

 To do all this, AltaGas implemented the new ArcGIS Utility Network extension and ArcGIS Collector, along with the Arrow Gold® Global Navigation Satellite System (GNSS) receiver from Esri partner Eos Positioning Systems and rugged tablets from Samsung.
 Now, the utility has everything it needs to comply with ASTM F2897.

 For three years, AltaGas worked closely with Esri and Esri Canada to update its GIS.
 This included participating in the Utility Network beta program.